Δ-opioid receptor: Function

 Recent work indicates that exogenous ligands that activate the delta receptors mimic the phenomenon known as ischemic preconditioning.
 Experimentally, if short periods of transient ischemia are induced the downstream tissues are robustly protected if longer-duration interruption of the blood supply is then affected.
 Opiates and opioids with DOR activity mimic this effect.
 In the rat model, introduction of DOR ligands results in significant cardioprotection.

 Ligands

-Until comparatively recently, there were few pharmacological tools for the study of ∆ receptors.
+Until comparatively recently, there were few pharmacological tools for the study of δ receptors.
 As a consequence, our understanding of their function is much more limited than those of the other opioid receptors for which selective ligands have long been available.

-However, there are now several selective ∆-opioid receptor agonists available, including peptides such as DPDPE and deltorphin II, and non-peptide drugs such as SNC-80, the more potent (+)-BW373U86, a newer drug DPI-287, which does not produce the problems with convulsions seen with the earlier agents, and the mixed μ/∆ agonist DPI-3290, which is a much more potent analgesic than the more highly selective ∆ agonists.
+However, there are now several selective δ-opioid receptor agonists available, including peptides such as DPDPE and deltorphin II, and non-peptide drugs such as SNC-80, the more potent (+)-BW373U86, a newer drug DPI-287, which does not produce the problems with convulsions seen with the earlier agents, and the mixed μ/δ agonist DPI-3290, which is a much more potent analgesic than the more highly selective δ agonists.
 Selective antagonists for the δ receptor are also available, with the best known being the opiate derivative naltrindole.